-Joliet, Illinois is the fourth largest city in the state and acts as the county seat of Will County though parts of Joliet extend into neighboring Kendall County.
-Home to over 147,000 residents, its population is culturally, ethnically and economically diverse.
+Joliet, Illinois, is the fourth largest city in the state and acts as the county seat of Will County.
+Parts of the city extend into neighboring Kendall County.
+Home to over 147,000 residents, its population is culturally, ethnically, and economically diverse.
 The city has roots in the manufacturing and rock quarrying industries and is home to two casinos.
-Joliet has strong religious foundations and is home to the seat of the Roman Catholic Joliet Diocese.
-It is also home to the nation’s first public college.
+Joliet has strong religious foundations, is the seat of the Roman Catholic Joliet Diocese, and home to the nation's first public college.

-When it comes to negligent care in Joliet nursing homes, Rosenfeld Injury Lawyers LLC is dedicated to holding facilities accountable when their abuse or neglect results in harm to a patient they are entrusted to care for.Senior Living in Joliet
+Negligent care in Kendall and Will County nursing homes is a significant problem.
+However, Rosenfeld Injury Lawyers LLC is dedicated to holding facilities accountable when their physical abuse or neglect results in harm to a patient they are entrusted to provide care.Senior Living in Joliet

 2230 McDonough Street

 The Joliet Terrace Nursing Center is a for-profit partnership offering 120 beds that qualify for Medicaid payments.
 It has received an abysmal rating from medicare.gov, which has cited concerns over the environment provided for home residents and the hiring practices of the home's administration.
 Some instances have included falls that have resulted from objects left in common traffic areas, the failure to enact a program that would prevent the spread of infection, and the failure to perform background checks on new hires.

 Many of the problems are symptoms of understaffing, which makes it impossible for staff members to tend to the needs of each patient and leads to mistakes.
 The staff received a one-star rating for its size and attentiveness to patient needs, and this combined with a one-star inspection rating has earned the facility an overall rating of one star out of five.